DARIAH ERIC: A network to enhance and support digitally enabled research and teaching across the Arts and Humanities

 DARIAH was established as a European Research Infrastructure Consortium (ERIC) in August 2014.
-Currently, DARIAH has 19 Members and several cooperating partners in eight non-member countries.
+Currently, DARIAH has 19 Members, 1 Observer and several Cooperating Partners in seven non-member countries.

 DARIAH integrates digital arts and humanities research and activities from across Europe, enabling transnational and transdisciplinary approaches.
 In particular, it provides value to its members and stakeholders through the validation and sharing of data, services and tools; by providing training and education opportunities; by enabling ‘bottom-up’ organisation around emerging research needs; and through the exercise of foresight and policy engagement.
 Through these activities, DARIAH promotes the further development of research methods in the arts and humanities, documenting the state-of-the-art, supporting the preservation and curation of research data with a focus on particular challenges including diversity, provenance, multimedia collections and granularity, and acting as a coordinator and integrator for a diverse community of practice.